Kiarie-Dev/DSA-DAA-And-Applications/readme.md

     };
 ```

-The above code achieves the same thing.
-Solving a classic problem in leetcode, no. 1
-known as Two Sum.
-But I am not here to explain leetcode or the solution.
-I do research
-on algorithms and data structures and their analysis.
-Wow the above codes run well but apply
-nested loops.
-The loops overall using a common analysis way of Big O notation are o(n^2) .
+The above code achieves the same thing, solving a classic problem in LeetCode, no. 1 known as Two Sum.
+But I am not here to explain LeetCode or the solution.
+I do research on algorithms and data structures and their analysis.
+While the above codes run well, they apply nested loops.
+The loops overall, using a common analysis way of Big O notation, are O(n^2).
+That's expensive on runtime:

-Thats expensive on runtime(
-    - Runtime affects user experience, applications that take longer to run are not preferred.
+- Runtime affects user experience; applications that take longer to run are not preferred.
-    [an issue with performance]
-    -It also affects scalability, imagine running above code on large(humongous) datasets.
+- It also affects scalability; imagine running the above code on large (humongous) datasets.
-    -Unnecessary resource usage hence also high cost.
-Even in cloud setups, runtime is accounted for
-     so one can pay unnecessary money for such.)
+- Unnecessary resource usage (processors in computers), hence also high cost.
+Even in cloud setups, runtime is accounted for, so one can pay unnecessary money for such.